suhasmaddali/suhasmaddali/README.md

 📃 [How to understand Machine Learning?](https://medium.com/nerd-for-tech/how-to-understand-machine-learning-237492943525) - In this article, I discuss various courses that teach machine learning such as courses by Andrew Ng and Jose Portilla.
 Moreover, various steps are mentioned about the proper use of these courses to gain a good understanding of machine learning algorithms.

 These are some of my projects, blogs and certifications that I have worked and uploaded on GitHub.
+I would be looking forward to learn new technologies in the field of AI and machine learning by going through a few more courses and applying my knowledge in different projects.
 Feel free to reach out if you have any questions or explanation of the projects.
 Looking forward to share my knowledge to the community.

 Below are some of the ways we might connect.
 Feel free to share your thoughts.
 Thanks!😁